 Private equity offer at $20.13 per share

 Stripe’s 409A price has been updated to $20.13 per share, effective as of March 15, 2023.
-While the fintech’s Series I has a large headline price, it’s not a regular, primary fundraise that dilutes shareholders.
-The shares Stripe will retire from employee tax withholding and the tender offer will offset the new shares that are given to Series I investors, making its plan share-count neutral.
+While the $7 billion headline sounds like a traditional fundraise, it’s not.
+The shares Stripe will retire from employee tax withholding, and the tender offer will offset the new shares that are given to Series I investors, making its plan share-count neutral.

 What you can expect to pocket post taxes